emirayar/House-Rent-Prediction-using-Lineear-and-Logistic-Regression/README.md

 JANUARY 30 , 202 5

 Lecturer : Dr. Ahmet Fevzi Bozkurt
-Contents
-Simple Explanation of Linear and Logistic Regression Objective of the Project and Code Explaination
-Results and Verification
-References
-3

 Simple Explanation of Linear and Logistic Regression
 1. Linear Regression